 Pathways to Opportunity.
 This is an Upward Bound Program providing pre-college services to students in the Manitowoc and Sheboygan schools.
 The Pathways program is a comprehensive effort to motivate students to stay in high school, prepare for college while in high school, and enter college with the academic and social skills necessary to compete successfully with their peers.
-Services include academic advising, career counseling, tutorial support, participation in cultural/ ethnic/social events, college selection and application assistance, financial aid and scholarship application assistance, special assistance for students for whom English is a second language, and an intensive summer academic program.
+Services include academic advising, career counseling, tutorial support, participation in cultural/ethnic/social events, college selection and application assistance, financial aid and scholarship application assistance, special assistance for students for whom English is a second language, and an intensive summer academic program.
 Pathways to Opportunity serves 60 students through the UWC-Manitowoc County and UWC-Sheboygan County campuses and is funded by the U.S. Department of Education's TRIO programs through the Office of Student Support Services.

 Postsecondary Re-Entry Education Program (PREP).
 Headquartered at UW Center-Fond du Lac, PREP provides inmates in Wisconsin state correctional institutions with the UW Centers associate degree program.
 PREP also emphasizes college skills, computer literacy, and career skills as well as offering workshops, re-entry counseling, and cultural programs.
-PREP is offered to those incarcerated at Kettle Moraine, Taycheedah, and Waupun Correctional Institutions who are eligible for admission to the UW Centers
+PREP is offered to those incarcerated at Waupun Correctional Institutions who are eligible for admission to the UW Centers.

 Project Excel.
 Located at UWC-Rock County, Project Excel is a pre-college program for ethnic minority students in two Beloit public schools: Aldrich Junior High School and Beloit Memorial Senior High School.
 The program is designed to motivate and encourage ethnic minority students to remain in school and prepare for postsecondary opportunities.
 Activities include academic advising, career advising and workshops, college selection and application processes, financial aid workshops, campus visits, and participation in cultural events.

 Student Support Services Programs.
-The Student Support Services Programs are located at UWC-Baraboo/Sauk County (at the Federal Correctional Institution, Oxford), UWC-Rock County, and UWC-Waukesha County, and are designed to provide academic support services to disadvantaged students.
+The student support services programs are located at UWC-Baraboo/Sauk County (at the Federal Correctional Institution, Oxford), UWC-Rock County, and UWC-Waukesha County, and are designed to provide academic support services to disadvantaged students.
 First-generation college students, low income students, and students with physical disabilities can receive special advising, tutoring, skills improvement classes, and other support services.
-The primary goals of the Student Support Services Programs are to improve the college skills of eligible students and retain those students to graduation (associate degree) or transfer them to colleges and universities where they may earn the bachelor's degree.
+The primary goals of the Student Support Services Programs are to improve the college skills of eligible students, retraining those students to graduation (associate degree) and transfering them to colleges and universities where they may earn the bachelor's degree.
 The programs are supported by UW Centers funding in addition to a grant from the U.S. Department of Education as one of the TRIO programs funded by the Office of Student Support Services.

 UWC-Baraboo/Sauk County: Oxford College Program.
-Located on-site at the Oxford Federal Correctional Institution, this program offers the UW Centers Associate Degree to inmates eligible for admission to the UW Centers.
+Located onsite at the Oxford Federal Correctional Institution, this program offers the UW Centers associate degree to inmates eligible for admission to the UW Centers.
 Junior/senior level courses leading to a baccalaureate degree are offered by the UW-Stevens Point.

-In addition to credit programming, there is an on-site college library and the UW Centers Student Support Services Programs.
-Students are provided with library resources, intensive academic advising, and special assistance in reading, writing, mathematics, and study skills.
+In addition to credit programming, the campus library and the UW Centers student support services program provide interlibrary loan library resources, intensive academic advising and special assistance in reading, writing, mathematics and study skills.